All posts

 Google Sheets is great if you want to manipulate mid-sized datasets and collaborate on the spreadsheet with your team.

-Rows is best if you want to analyze, manipulate, and visualize data coming from multiple sources in a modern way.
+Rows is best if you want to analyze, manipulate, and visualize data coming from multiple sources just using natural language.
 The tool comes with 50+ integrations and advanced AI capabilities, making data analysis easy even for non-data-friendly users.

 Now, let’s compare the features, integrations, pricing, and what people have to say about these software.